Marcus Peters

-Marcus Peters (born January 9, 1993) is an American professional football cornerback.
-He was selected by the Kansas City Chiefs in the first round of the 2015 NFL draft and has also been a member of the Los Angeles Rams, Baltimore Ravens, and Las Vegas Raiders.
+Marcus Antonio Peters (born January 9, 1993) is an American former professional football cornerback who played in the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the first round of the 2015 NFL draft and was also a member of the Los Angeles Rams, Baltimore Ravens, and Las Vegas Raiders.
 He played college football for the Washington Huskies.
+Peters currently serves as the head football coach at McClymonds High School.

 Early life

 Peters attended and graduated from McClymonds High School in Oakland, California, where he played football and ran track.
 He played as a cornerback on the football team.
 As a senior, he notched seven interceptions and scored six touchdowns on kick or punt returns.
 He also played wide receiver and kicker.
 He was named the MVP of the Oakland Athletic League, as he led the Warriors to a 12–0 record, the school's first perfect season.

 In track & field, Peters competed as a sprinter. and as a senior he won the 100 meters (10.87 s) and 200 meters (22.91 s) events at the Oakland Athletic League Championships.

 Peters was a three-star recruit by Rivals.com and the 30th best cornerback in his class.
 He committed to play college football at the University of Washington in January 2011.